IQAIcom/mcp-discord/README.md

 - When enabled, the bot listens for new messages and bot mentions in Discord channels.
 - If a user sends a message, the bot can process it and respond using the MCP protocol.
-- When mentioned, the bot requests an AI-generated contextual reaction emoji (with a 1-second timeout, falling back to 🤔).
+- When mentioned, the bot can optionally request an AI-generated contextual reaction emoji (disabled by default, enable with `REACTION_SAMPLING_ENABLED=true`).
 - All bot responses are sent as **replies** to the original message for better context.
 - Rate limiting is enforced per user (see `DEFAULT_RATE_LIMIT_SECONDS`).
 - Long responses are split into chunks (see `DEFAULT_MESSAGE_CHUNK_SIZE`).